Washington D.C. Homeowners Insurance

 Our nation’s capital is not prone to earthquakes or tornadoes, but it does see an occasion tropical storm or hurricane.
 Understanding the type of weather your home faces will help you get the right insurance coverage to protect it against the forces of nature.

-Ranked at 48 out of 51, Washington D.C. is the third least likely place in the country for a hurricane.
+Ranked at 48 out of 51, Washington D.C. is the third least likely place in the country for an earthquake.

 Washington D.C. residents filed 23 claims in 2009, while the nation as a whole filed 46,621 flood claims.
 That may look like there is no need for flood insurance, but keep in mind that each one of those claims would have been out of pocket expenses if the home owners had not purchased flood insurance.
 Everyone needs flood insurance, plain and simple.